webix-hub/docs/data/api/refs/ui.textarea_props.md

 {{api
 - api/link/ui.textarea_align_config.md - the alignment of the control within the parent container
 - api/link/ui.textarea_animate_config.md - defines or disables view change animation.
-- api/link/ui.textarea_attributes_config.md - sets an hash of HTML input attributes that will be parsed for the Webix input control
+- api/link/ui.textarea_attributes_config.md - sets a hash of HTML input attributes that will be parsed for the Webix input control
 - api/link/ui.textarea_autowidth_config.md - adjusts button to its text content
 - api/link/ui.textarea_borderless_config.md - used to hide the component borders
 - api/link/ui.textarea_bottomlabel_config.md - sets a label under a control